jcaroles/fe-solis/README.md

     - Used axios for fetching data

 - DataFilterComponent & AggregationComponent (This is where the search input and the calculated of users and averge username field is located)
-    - This present Filtering, Aggregation and Display
+    - This presents Filtering, Aggregation and Display
     - Used react-window to optimize and enhance performance on displaying the list of users

-- DataSortComponent (Component to sort by Ascenidng/Descending order by username or UserID)
+- DataSortComponent (Component to sort by Ascending/Descending order by username or UserID)
+    - This presents Sorting
+    - Before displaying the user data, it must have sorted first then the DataSortComopnent will pass the sorted data to DataFilterComponent through props from child to parent, then it will be rendered on the page

+Steps:

+- Install the packages by npm install
+- Once done, in the directory, run npm start
+- If successful, go to localhost:3000

+Reach out to the developer for any questions or concerns!